yp05327/RGBotDataUploader/README.md

 ## Usage

 - Register an account: https://rgbot.peryp.com
-- Contact to me and i will add an uuid to your account
+- Click the user icon, and click your username, then you can get your token and uuid
 - open 'settings.py', input your uuid
 - run this command and will start a http proxy server on your computer
 python runProxyServer.py